Full Camino Le Puy Way38 Days & 37 Nights 5 Read 4 reviews

-Walk through woods climbing quite steeply and then veer off on a lane that directs you alongside the woods and which undulates between fields.
+From Golinhac pass through small hamlets and spot wooden balconies of old riverside tanneries, window boxes full of colourful geraniums and prosperous bourgeois town houses.
+THenb walk through woods climbing quite steeply and then veer off on a lane that directs you alongside the woods and which undulates between fields.
 Pass Fontromieu and the Church of Saint-Marcel before arriving in Conques, a village that rises steeply from a conch-shaped valley.
-As today is a relatively short walking day you will be able to spend the remainder of your day in Conques.

 In the heart of the medieval village of Conques, the Auberge St-Jacques welcomes you to a peaceful and comfortable spot, across from the abbey church of Sainte-Foy.
 We offer you rooms with bath, telephone and TV, a small lounge, bar and restaurant, where you will enjoy the gastronomic delights of Aveyron cuisine.

 Today begins with a gradual climb to the Chapel St. Foy, built next to a spring whose natural water was supposed to cure eye complaints.
 Set out on the next part of the trail to St. Roch Chapel, where the statue of this saint carries a pilgrimage staff and from where, a mile or so later, you reach the village of Noaillhac.

 Here the trail levels out and you begin making your descent into Decazeville and onwards into the village of Livinhac, which used to be known as the garden of Aveyron because of it’s fertile fields next to the River Lot.